virgesmith/neworder/docs/overview.md

 - a `check` method, which is run at every timestep, to e.g. perform checks simulation remains plausible.

 !!! note "Additional class methods"
-    There are no restrictions on implementing additional methods in the model class, although bear in mind they won't be available to the *neworder* runtime unless called by one of the functions listed above.
+    There are no restrictions on implementing additional methods in the model class, although bear in mind they won't be available to the *neworder* runtime (unless called by one of the functions listed above).

 Pretty much everything else is entirely up to the model developer.
 While the module is completely agnostic about the format of data, the library functions accept and return *numpy* arrays, and it is recommended to use *pandas* dataframes where appropriate in order to be able to use the fast data manipulation functionality provided.

 Like MODGEN, both time-based and case-based models are supported.
 In the latter, the timeline refers not to absolute time but the age of the cohort.
-Additionally continuous-time models can be implemented, using a "null `NoTimeline` (see above) with only a single transition, and the Monte-Carlo library specifically provides functions for sampling non-homogeneous Poisson processes.
+Additionally continuous-time models can be implemented, using a "null `NoTimeline` (see above) with only a single transition, and the Monte-Carlo library specifically provides functions for continuous sampling, e.g. from non-homogeneous Poisson processes.

 New users should take a look at the examples, which cover a range of applications including implementations of some MODGEN teaching models.

 ## Data and Performance

 *neworder* is written in C++ with the python bindings provided by the *pybind11* package.
 As python and C++ have very different memory models, it's generally not advisable to directly share data, i.e. to safely have a python object and a C++ object both referencing (and potentially modifying) the same memory location.
-Thus *neworder* class member variables are accessible only via member functions and are returned by value (i.e. copied).
+Thus *neworder* class member variables are accessible only via member functions and results are returned by value (i.e. copied).
 However, there is a crucial exception to this: the *numpy* `ndarray` type.
 This is fundamental to the operation of the framework, as it enables the C++ module to directly access (and modify) both *numpy* arrays and *pandas* data frames, facilitiating very fast implementation of algorithms operating directly on *pandas* DataFrames.<sup>*</sup>

 !!! note "Explicit Loops"
     To get the best performance, avoid using explicit loops in python code where "vectorised" *neworder* functions can be used instead.